Welcome to today's edition of the Rush 24-7 podcast.

 That's what we're always told.

-Because I promise you, a big part of her qualifications, uh other than the lovely pantsuits, a big part of her qualifications are going to involve her tenure as Secretary of State.
+Let's just take a moment, though, because I promise you, a big part of her qualifications, other than the lovely pantsuits, a big part of her qualifications are going to involve her tenure as Secretary of State.

-Now, what's fascinating about that is that while she was Secretary of State, um what exactly did she do?
+Now, what's fascinating about that is that while she was Secretary of State, what exactly did she do?

-And AP reporter Matt Lee asked one of these spokespersons, Gen Saki, to cite just just give me one.
+And AP reporter Matt Lee asked one of these spokespersons, Jen Saki, to cite just give me one, just give me one accomplishment that Hillary had from the last quadrennial diplomacy and development review, i.e., from 2010.

 What was Hillary doing that was good?

-Listen to Saki, just lay down all this truth about how awesome Hillary was in office.
+Listen to Saki just lay down all this truth about how awesome Hillary was in office.

 Come on, you just need one.

-Well, Matt, obviously it's an extensive, expansive.
+Well, Matt, obviously it's an extensive, expansive process.

 The Secretary wants it to be focused.